mu-majid/sql-postgres-lab/README.md

   ![joins](./pics/venn-sql-joins.jpg)

-  - Full Join Type:
+  - **Full Join Type:**

+    - Merge tables together, and keep any rows that does not match both tables

   ![full-join](./pics/full-join.png)

-  - Inner Join Type:
+  - **Inner Join Type**:

   ![inner](./pics/inner.png)

+    - merge tables together and drop any records tha don't match in both tables.
+    - Like an intersection with sets.

-  - Left Outer Join Type:
+  - **Left Outer Join Type:**

+    - Merge tables together, and keep any rows that does not match only in the **source** table.

   ![left-outer](./pics/left-outer.png)

-  - Right Outer Join Type:
+  - **Right Outer Join Type:**

+    - Merge tables together, and keep any rows that does not match only in the **join** table.

   ![right-outer](./pics/right-outer.png)